Introduction to Component

 ls list installed components

 Component has several commands.
-For this tutorial we'll cover only install
+For this tutorial we'll cover only install, and build.

 Create a Project